-While COVID 19 and the resulting government restrictions did have a minimal impact on the Group's ability to fulfil their contracts, due to restrictions relating to the implementation of the hardware, the lifting of the restrictions in the second half of the year resulted in the Group rescheduling postponed installations and also obtaining a number of new contracts.
-The Group has continued in this manner and expects to see an increase in revenue from new customers in FY21.
-In addition, the Group's new product offering, which will host its core product in the Cloud, will launch at the end of Q1 2021 and it is anticipated that this new product will be received well.
+While COVID 19 and the resulting government restrictions did have a minimal impact on the Group's ability to fulfil their contracts, due to restrictions relating to the implementation of the hardware, the Group has rescheduled postponed installations and also obtained a number of new contracts.
+The Group has increased its sales and marketing capabilities to exploit first mover advantage of its new Cloud product and revenue is expected to increase as a result.